ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Not deprecated: deployed Mist Multisigs**

 The Mist Multisig -- deployed as bytecode to Ethereum mainnet by thousands of users -- continues to be used to store and manage value without incident.
-[How to Interact with a Mist Multisig Contract](https://support.mycrypto.com/how-to/sending/how-to-interact-with-a-multisig-contract) proves a good overview for how to use these smart contracts.
+[How to Interact with a Mist Multisig Contract](https://support.mycrypto.com/how-to/sending/how-to-interact-with-a-multisig-contract) provides a good overview for how to use these smart contracts.

 **Archives**